Chart Color Schemes

 North Adelaide has seen population growth performance typically on par with national averages when looking at short and medium term trends

-North Adelaide's population was approximately 7,354 as of November 2025.
-This represented an increase of 531 people (7.8%) since the 2021 Census, which reported a population of 6,823 people.
-The change was inferred from the estimated resident population of 7,351 from the ABS as of June 2024 and an additional 68 validated new addresses since the Census date.
-This resulted in a population density ratio of 1,444 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-North Adelaide's growth of 7.8% since the 2021 census exceeded both the state (7.1%) and metropolitan area averages, making it a growth leader in the region.
-Overseas migration was the primary driver of population growth during recent periods.
+North Adelaide's population was approximately 7,354 as of November 2025, reflecting a growth of 531 people since the 2021 Census.
+This increase represents a 7.8% rise from the previous census figure of 6,823 people.
+The change is inferred from the estimated resident population of 7,351 in June 2024 and an additional 68 validated new addresses since the Census date.
+The population density was calculated at 1,444 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+North Adelaide's growth exceeded both state (7.1%) and metropolitan averages, marking it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, were adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends indicate an above median population growth is projected for statistical areas across the nation.
-North Adelaide is expected to increase by 1,019 persons to 2041 based on the latest population numbers, recording a gain of 13.8% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections were used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future demographic trends project an above median population growth for the area, with an expected increase of 1,019 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 13.8% in total over the 17 years.

 Frequently Asked Questions - Population